BitJager94/support_system/README.md

 to make a request
-1-first attemp to register a new user (customer or employee) 2-login using registered user credits and get the token key.
+1-first attemp to register a new user (customer or employee).
+2-login using registered user credits and get the token key.
 3-select bearer token (assuming you are using insomnia) and copy-paste the token key with (bearer) prefix.